PlatformTime/platformtimebasic/README.md

     Enroute - Train is traveling to the selected station next.

-    Approaching Station - Train is approaching the station.
+    Due - Train is approaching the station.

     Arrived - Train is at the station and is loading at the platform.